Fingernails as a health indicator

 I've seen some info online, but can you suggest an authoritative/exhaustive source on what health information, if any, one might gleam from the condition of one's fingernails, i.e., ridges, indents, coloration, spotting, etc.?

-Although the descriptions mainly refer to fingernails, toenails can also take on similar appearances.
-Both can indicate more serious conditions, but its best to consult with your health care provider in order to get a personalized diagnosis.
-If necessary, a provider can design a specialized treatment plan to get you back on your (hands and) feet (literally!).Alice!
+Although these descriptions mainly refer to fingernails, toenails can also take on similar appearances.
+Changes in both fingernails and toenails can indicate more serious conditions, if you have concerns about your nails, it's best to consult with your health care provider in order to get an actual diagnosis.
+If necessary, they can better understand what may be causing the nail abnormality and treat both the nail and any underlying health conditions to get you back on your (hands and) feet (literally!).